artandmath/DagNabbit/README.md

 # DagNabbit
 Code to capture a render of the Nuke DAG.

-For use on render farms to generate a snapshot of the DAG that generated a render.
+For use on render farms to generate a screenshot of the DAG.

-Target audience: TDs, leads, supervisors for quick visual look at the script without having to launch nuke.
+Target audience: TDs, leads, supervisors for quick visual look at a render script without having to launch nuke.
 Possible uses in script analysis with machine learning.

 Based on code from https://github.com/herronelou/nuke_dag_capture